Laws Protecting Lesbian, Gay, Bisexual and Transgender (LGBT) New Yorkers

 - Westchester County

-New York hate-crimes law, enforceable by local District Attorney’s Offices, explicitly addresses violence motivated by the “belief or perception” of the victim’s sexual orientation but does not explicitly address gender identity-based hate crimes.
-Under federal law, however, after the passage of the Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act of 2009, the definition of hate-crimes has been expanded to include crimes motivated by a victim’s actual or perceived gender, sexual orientation, gender identity and disability.
-The law also gives the United States Department of Justice expanded authority to prosecute such hate crimes when local authorities do not.
+With the passage of New York’s Hate Crimes Act in 2000, the legislature recognized in its findings that “crimes motivated by invidious hatred toward particular groups not only harm individual victims but send a powerful message of intolerance and discrimination to all members of the group to which the victim belongs.
+Hate crimes can and do intimidate and disrupt entire communities and vitiate the civility that is essential to healthy democratic processes.”
+The law offers local District Attorney’s Offices, who are tasked with enforcing its provisions, sentence enhancements to criminal defendants who are found to have committed a criminal offense – or who intentionally selects the victim of such an offense – in whole or substantial part because of a belief or perception of the victim’s sexual orientation, among other relevant characteristics.
+While New York’s Hate Crimes Act does not explicitly address gender identity-based hate crimes, under the federal Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act of 2009, the definition of “hate crime” has been expanded to include crimes motivated by a victim’s actual or perceived gender, sexual orientation, gender identity, and disability.
+The federal law also gives the United States Department of Justice expanded authority to prosecute such hate crimes when local authorities do not.
 Individuals cannot privately enforce either the New York or federal hate-crimes laws.